Wylohn/Portfolio-2023/readme.md

 ## Website

-This a an update from an old [portfolio](https://wylohn-portfolio.netlify.app), i'm working on a better portfolio
+This a an update from my last [portfolio](https://wylohn-portfolio.netlify.app), i'm working on a better portfolio

 ## Setup